Saturday, May 6, 2023

 How to participate:

 Interested middle school teachers/coaches must contact Platte River Power Authority with their commitment of team(s).
-Teachers will then be added to the list of participating schools and will receive information about car kits, teacher workshops, invitations to activities and race details.
+Teachers will then be added to the list of participating schools and will receive information about car kits, teacher workshops and race details.

 Sign up your team(s)